March YA Debut Authors on Luck, Hope, and Kindness

 Kimberly Olson Fakih

 Kimberly Olson Fakih is SLJ's senior editor of picture books.
-Previously she held that position at Kirkus Reviews.
-Her first book for adults, Little Miseries, has just been published, and she has written several books for children.
+Previously she was the children's editor at Kirkus Reviews.
+Her first book for adults, Little Miseries, was published last year, and she has written several books for children.

 Be the first reader to comment.